Avarice03/p4-node-app/README.md

 - I can delete users
 - I can delete recipes
-- I can delete cuisines
-- I can delete categories

 ### As a developer, I can integrate the backend service to the frontend